An Alleged Cretaceous Finger

 Glen Rose Formation, Texas

+Another consideration is that such soft-tissue preservation is not known for other Cretaceous fossils of Texas.
+Fossils are abundant in Texas.
+However, almost all are impressions, steinkerns (natural molds), hard-parts that are partially or entirely mineral-replaced.
+Evidently none include vertebrate soft tissue preservation.
+Whatever the factors of taphonomy responsible for this, it seems unlikely that a single finger would be preserved with all flesh and bone pristinely mineralized, and not even scrappy remains of flesh from other mammals, reptiles, fishes, amphibians, or invertebrates that occur in Cretaceous rocks in Texas.
 Baugh's web site states, "soft tissue is fossilized with remarkable detail when the organism is rapidly buried soon after or before death."
-As alleged evidence of this, Baugh shows a photograph of supposed "well-preserved worm fossils" from the Glen Rose area.
-However, the photo does not show fossilized worms, but rather surpulid worm burrows--an important distinction, as the latter consists of mineralized tube-like linings of sediment mixed with worm secretions, not soft tissue.
+As alleged evidence of this, Baugh shows a photograph of supposed "well-preserved worm fossils" from the Glen Rose area.* However, the photo does not show fossilized worms, but rather surpulid worm burrows--an important distinction, as the latter consists of mineralized tube-like linings of sediment mixed with worm secretions, not soft tissue.
 Indeed, Baugh's statements about the ability of rapid burial to preserve soft tissue beg the question of why then there are not countless examples of soft tissue preservation from humans, other mammals, reptiles, dinosaurs, and other creatures from local strata.
 After all, in Baugh's model of earth history, all of these organisms lived together, and then died together in a single Flood a few thousand years ago.

 Conclusions

 As with all extraordinary claims, the burden of proof is on those making the claims, not on those questioning them.
 Baugh and other promoters of the "fossilized finger" have not conclusively established that it is a real fossil.
 Nor have they demonstrated a clear association with an ancient formation, undermining its possible value as an out-of-place object.
-Without this evidence, the object is no more than a curiosity, not a reliable out-of-place fossil.
+Without this evidence, the object is merely a curiosity, not a reliable out-of-place fossil.

 References